 Coco Fresh Tea and Juice serves fresh, milk and fruit teas.
-The number of combinations available are difficult to count since you can add boba, grass jelly, pudding, coconut jelly, salty cream or fresh fruit (or more than one topping) to your tea (the topping depends on the type of tea).
+The number of combinations available is difficult to count since you can add boba, grass jelly, pudding, coconut jelly, salty cream or fresh fruit (or more than one topping) to your tea (the topping depends on the type of tea).
 I have tried the grapefruit juice and the milk tea with boba and pudding.

 Volcano Tea House is also popular among the people who frequent the area.
-The menu includes flavored teas, specialty drinks, shaved-ice and snacks.
+The menu includes flavored teas, specialty drinks, shaved-ice, and snacks.

 Don’t forget to visit Nijiya before leaving the area.
 This market carries all sorts of Asian specialties.
 My husband and I love to stock on fish for sushi, seafood for soups and sauces/condiments for stir-fry recipes.

 For Vietnamese, try Nong La.

 For Sonora style tacos, try Sonoritas Prime Tacos.

 For modern American food, try Plan Check Kitchen.